GnomeMan4201/LANimals/README.md

 ## Why LANimals is Unique

 - Native ASCII dashboards—classic hacker feel
-- Menu-driven and modular (pick your tool or run them all)
+- Menu driven and modular (pick your tool or run them all)
 - Designed for real-world recon, threat hunting, blue/red team ops
 - Works seamlessly on Kali, Linux, and Termux for Android